Table of Contents

 - Romans 2:7.
 In this text. the Christian is exhorted to “seek” for immortality.
 Why should he seek for it if he already possesses it?

 - 2 Timothy 1:10.
 This verse says Christ “brought life and immortality to light through the gospel.”
 It is clear that so far from immortality’s being a natural possession of all men, it is one of the good things made possible through the gospel.
 Paul wrote, “The gift of God is eternal life through Jesus Christ” (Romans 6:23).
 Why would we need this gift if we already had undying souls?

 - 1 Corinthians 15:53.
 This passage tells us when we shall receive immortality.
 The time is “at the last trump.”
 Then, “this mortal must put on immortality.”
 Why should the apostle Paul speak of our putting on immortality at the future if we already possess it?

 - 1 Corinthians 15:54.
 This verse simply adds the thought that when “this mortal shall have put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory.”

 - 1 Timothy 6:16.
-Here we learn that God “only hath immortality”.
-This final text settles the matter, and explains clearly why we are exhorted to “seek” immortality, and why we are told that immortality is something that is to be “put on” “at the last trump.”
+Here we learn that God “only hath immortality.”
+This final text settles the matter, and explains clearly why we are admonished to “seek” immortality, and why we are told that immortality is something that is to be “put on” “at the last trump.”

-Only God has immortality at this time and will give immortality to the saints at His coming.
+From the Scriptures, we learn that only God has immortality at this time.
+And He will give immortality to the saints at His coming.